NCRP CAL FIRE Forest Health Pilot Implementation Grant

 • August 4: NCRP CAL FIRE Pilot Forest Health Implementation Project applications due.

 • Aug 28 & 29, TPRC Project Review Meeting (2-days): scoring and draft Project Portfolio selection meeting of the TPRC, to review project proposal and select a draft TPRC Project Portfolio to present as a recommendation during the Quarterly Meeting for approval or final selection.
 At this public meeting, project proponents and the public are welcome to attend and provide public comment.
+See NCRP CAL FIRE Forest Health Pilot Solicitation webpage for process and meeting outcomes.

 • October 18 – NCRP Quarterly Meeting (in-person, Del Norte County): LC considers/approves TPRC recommended suite of Priority North Coast Projects for NCRP CAL FIRE Pilot Forest Health Implementation Project Regional Grant.